Juules32/pokelink/README.md

 I deployed the app to vercel.
 Feel free to choose another option.

-- Create a vercel postgres database
+- Create a vercel postgres database.

+- Set up the tables etc. by changing `CONNECTION_STRING` in `.env` to the new connection string temporarily and run the `setup.py` script in the `backend` folder.

-- Create a vercel blob storage
+- Create a vercel blob storage.

 - For the frontend and backend respectively, add a new project on vercel.
 Set the root folder to backend/frontend.

 - On the backend project, set up environment variables for `CRON_SECRET` (can be whatever), `CONNECTION_STRING` (from the vercel database), `ENVIRONMENT` ("PRODUCTION") and `BLOB_HOST` (from the vercel blob storage).

-- On the frontend project, set up environment variable for `PUBLIC_BACKEND_HOST` ("https://pokelink-backend.vercel.app" or something similar)
+- On the frontend project, set up environment variable for `PUBLIC_BACKEND_HOST` ("https://pokelink-backend.vercel.app" or something similar).